-- The email message must not have misleading of falsified header information ("From," "Reply-To," etc). - Don't use misleading subject lines. • - Clearly identify that the email is an advertising message, and the message must come from a functioning return email address. - Commercial email must display the physical postal address of the sender.
+- The email message must not have misleading or falsified header information (i.e., "From", "Reply-To", etc.). - Don't use misleading subject lines. - Clearly identify that the email is an advertising message, and the message must come from a functioning return email address. - Commercial email must display the physical postal address of the sender. - Display a prominent notice that provides the recipient the opportunity to decline further emails from you (unsubscribe/opt-out). - Honor all opt-out requests within 10 business days. - Monitor what others are doing on your behalf.